drupol/not-a-number.io/_posts/dev/2019-02-21-php-composition-and-inheritance.md

 Since a couple of months, I'm starting use more and more `composition` over `inheritance`.

-Composition is in the end much more flexible than inheritance.

-Dependency injection is a valid way to compose an object.
+Composition is in the end much more flexible than inheritance and dependency injection is a valid way to compose a class.

 However, there is a simple solution if you really need to extends a final class.

 As you cannot extend a final class, the only way is to inject the final class as argument in the constructor of your class.

-In my article about [How to use PHP Traits]({% post_url 2018-10-30-how-to-use-the-php-traits %}) I wrote a bit about it, it's not possible to inherit multiple objects at the same time, hence "*using inheritance*".
+In my article about [How to use PHP Traits]({% post_url 2018-10-30-how-to-use-the-php-traits %}) I wrote a bit about it, it's not possible to inherit from multiple classes at the same time, hence "*using inheritance*".

 When you have a good composition mechanism, this is fully possible.

-Let's say we have two objects:
+Let's say we have two classes:

 ```php
 class Foo {